North Korea fires missile in latest provocation

 Following North Korea’s test-firing earlier this month of what analysts said was its longest-range rocket yet, the UN Security Council vowed to push all countries to tighten sanctions against Pyongyang.

-But China, the North's main trade partner and ally, has made it clear that the push for talks -- and not more sanctions -- is the priority.
+But China has made it clear that the push for talks - and not more sanctions - is its priority.
 On Monday it pleaded again for dialogue to calm regional tensions.

 “We hope that related parties can remain calm and restrained, ease the tension on the peninsula, and bring the peninsula issue into the right track of peaceful dialogue again,” the foreign ministry said.